froge159/ticket-to-ride-europe/README.md

 4.  when ready, make pull request to merge with main

         do this inside github
-5.  periodically pull changes as needed
+5.  periodically fetch changes as needed